bradshawvenzant/apple-store/README.md

 ## Dependencies

-In order to match the provided design and extend the angular capabilities the application uses the following third party libraries:
+In order to match the provided design and extend the angular capabilities the application uses the following third-party libraries:

 ng-bootstrap
 Ng-Bootstrap contains a set of native Angular directives based on Bootstrap’s markup and CSS.